gcivil-nyu-org/fall24-monday-team1/README.md

 ## Personalize Your Profile

-- As a new user I want to create an account using my email or social media logins so that I can access the gaming journaling features and save my progress.
+- As a new user I want to create an account using my email and password so that I can access the gaming journaling features and save my progress.
-- As a new user I want to set up my profile with a display name, avatar, and bio so that I can personalize my presence in the application.
+- As a new user I want to set up my profile with a display name, avatar,profile photo and bio so that I can personalize my presence in the application.
-- As a gamer I want to link my profiles from gaming platforms (e.g., Steam, Xbox Live, PlayStation Network) so that my achievements and gaming stats can be automatically imported and reflected in my profile.
 - As a user I want to customize the privacy settings for my profile and journals so that I can control what information is visible to others.
 - As a user I want to view and edit my profile information at any time so that I can keep my profile up-to-date.
 - As a gamer I want to view the profiles of other users so that I can see their game progress, journals, and achievements.
-- As a user I want to upload a profile photo from my device or select one from a preset gallery so that I can personalize my profile with an image that represents me.
-- As a user I want my online status (online/offline) to be visible to others so that my friends or followers can see when I'm active on the app.

 ## User Journalling